dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - A need for a lightweight, simple API especially for one-off cases.
 - A need for `dynamic` capabilities for varying reasons including sharing of loosely-typed, script-based code.
 - To efficiently read or modify a subset of a large graph.
 For example, it is possible to efficiently navigate to a subsection of a large graph and read an array or deserialize a POCO from that subsection.
 LINQ can also be used with that.
-- Those unable to use the serializer for varying reasons:
+- Those unable or unwilling to use the serializer for varying reasons:
   - Too heavyweight; requires compilation of POCO types.
   - Limitations in the serializer such as polymorphism or to address denormalization scenarios.
   - JSON schema is not fixed and must be inspected.